fmnas/fmnas-site/gcp/image-size/README.md

 I suggest running this with 2 vCPU / 4 GiB to prevent OOM.
 Google seems to handle large concurrency values well - this scales to 20+ instances when making 100 simultaneous requests to resize a large image.

+Performance for image-size is a much lower priority than resize-image, since the former never blocks user flow (assuming the asynchronous image tag generation is working right in the admin site).

 ### Benchmark results in Docker container (local)

 ```